RaccoonHowell/table-tennis-app/README.md

 ### Additional features

 - I would like to split the AddPlayer component into smaller component files based on the role of each part of the code and use Redux to do this.
 I think this would make the code more readable and using Redux would mean I could store state globally and pass information between components more easily.
+Using Redux would enable me to move onto the more advanced optional tasks such as recording scores.

 - I'd try to reduce the number of ternaries within the AddPlayer render section to make the code a bit cleaner.